Cost of Removing a Gas Fire

 In terms of planning permission, approval would only be needed in particular circumstances such as if you live in a listed building.
 With regards to building regulations or planning permission, if you have any doubts, it is best to contact your local council.
 More information can be found on the Planning Portal, which applies to those resident in England and Wales.
 However, if you’re based in Scotland or Northern Ireland, the rules may differ.

-How to Find & Hire a Gas Fire Removal Specialist
+How to Find and Hire a Gas Fire Removal Specialist

 Finding the right person for the job is obviously an important consideration if you want to get solid value for money.
 It goes without saying since you’d need to hire a gas safety registered engineer; you can more than expect a great quality of service but there’s a few ways to make sure you’re not only getting optimal quality but a good price.